Llena de amor: Plot

 Emmanuel asks Marianela to marry him.
 She says yes and then tells their family.
 Fedra, Kristel, Axel, and Ilitia are against them getting married.
 Axel was against it because after an accident where he almost lost his life, Fedra sabotaged him to make him hate Marianela, but everyone else was happy for them.
 Ilitia was Emmanuel's ex-girlfriend and is "in love" with him.
 She is so angry that she and Kristel play a prank to stop the marriage.
 When Emmanuel goes to work that same day, Ilitia plans a bachelor party for him.
 The workers and Emmanuel get drunk.
 While they are getting drunk, Kristel goes to Marianela and gives her a fake invitation to Emmanuel and Ilitia's wedding.
 While Kristel tries to convince Marianela not to marry Emmanuel, Ilitia sends the workers home.
 Emmanuel falls asleep and then she puts Emmanuel on the bed, takes his shirt off, then she takes her clothes off and gets on top of him.
 Kristel takes Marianela to Emmanuel's workplace; when Marianela sees them, she leaves crying.
 Marianela calls her aunt in Spain and tells her she wants to visit her.
 Her aunt agrees.

 Emmanuel goes to Marianela's house the following day and finds out she is leaving.
-He rushes to the airport and tries to stop her, but he couldn't because he arrives too late.
+He rushes to the airport and tries to stop her, but he could not because he arrives too late.
 Emmanuel goes outside and sees her plane take off.
 Two guys go behind him and kidnap him.
 They put him in a truck; there is no one driving the truck and he has an accident.
-When Emmanuel wakes up in a hospital, he can't move his legs.
+When Emmanuel wakes up in a hospital, he cannot move his legs.
 At the same time, Marianela arrives in Spain and ends up in the hospital after she faints.
 The doctor tells her that she was poisoned, and the person who poisoned her knew that she could not resist.
 Marianela gives the chocolates to the doctor, and after examining them, he confirms that the chocolates had poison in them.
 He also advises her to lose weight because being overweight could give her various health problems.
 Marianela believes it was Emanuel who poisoned her when in reality it was Fedra and Bernardo.